 Be structured in line with the Mission Implementation Plan’s “key community systems and enabling conditions”, in view of ensuring maximum coherence within the Mission.

-Build on previous analyses or information already harvested by projects such as Regilience+, NetworkNature+ and other relevant projects/initiatives
+Build on previous analyses or information already harvested by Regilience+, other projects such as, NetworkNature+, RESIST’s inventory and other relevant projects/initiatives.

-Include key information to allow for replication (including but not limited to cost effectiveness, financing and necessary conditions).
+Include key information to allow for replication (including but not limited to cost effectiveness, financing and potential barriers & enablers).

 These solutions should be proactively promoted with the regions and local authorities participating in the Adaptation Mission to support replication and uptake of those solutions.
 This should be done, amongst other things through multilingual approach.
 The proposals could also support the authorities in the development and implementation of such solutions in their regional and local contexts (i.e., know-how).